esa/pykep/README.md

 kep is a C++ library with a rich Python interface (pykep) for **space flight mechanics** research.
 Built from the ground up with performance, usability, and extensibility in mind, it brings together everything the astrodynamics community has been asking for tailored at scientists who want to perform cutting edge research in space flight mechanics.

 Whether you're computing **Lambert arcs**, propagating **Keplerian orbits**, or designing complex **multi-gravity-assist trajectories** and designing the next generation solvers for low-thrust optimization, kep3 has you covered with clean APIs, rigorous numerics, and serious speed.

 ---

-## Why switch from version 2?

-pykep served the community faithfully for years, but the new version raises the bar across the board:

-- ⚡ **Faster** — rewritten for increased performance
-- 🧼 **Cleaner API** — more intuitive, consistent, and Pythonic interfaces
-- 🔬 **Better numerics** — improved solvers and propagators with higher accuracy
-- 📦 **Modern packaging** — easy installation, better dependency management
-- 📖 **Richer documentation** — with examples, tutorials, and full API reference

----